 As I sit down to write this, I’m reminded of a line in one of my favorite songs of all time - “Once In A Lifetime” by The Talking Heads - when David Byrne says, “And you may ask yourself, well, how did I get here…?”
 It’s pretty wild to look back at the bumpy, treacherous road that landed me in this spot right here, right now, introducing myself to a community of beautiful souls who are deeply committed to health, wellness and transformation.
 I never would have guessed I’d be here, although when I really reflect, it makes absolute perfect sense, like everything eventually does.

 So, how did I get here?
 Well, my life looked very different just two years ago.
-I was working my butt off in the music industry, surrounded by assholes (I feel no need to sugarcoat this).
+I was working my butt off in the music industry, surrounded by energy vampires of the highest degree.
 Don’t get me wrong, it was a lot of fun, too.
 I live and breathe music and live experiences, and I had some truly extravagant experiences, but the universe had other plans for me.
 To back up a bit, I had a history of debilitating depression.
 There were far more days I wished I could be dead than alive.
 This began seasonally and situationally, but it didn’t end there.
 I tried multiple types of therapy and several medications, but nothing moved the needle on my mental health.
 There was something wrong with me and no one knew what it was.
 Although I spent more nights than I want to admit researching how to quickly and effectively end it all, there was still a persistence inside of me to find an answer.
 I’ll save you from all the grueling details of that part of my journey, but fast forward to that answer.

 I got a diagnosis.
 I learned that what I was experiencing made perfect sense for what was actually happening in my body.
 I had an autoimmune condition called Hashimoto’s, which often comes equipped with depression, apathy, low energy and other symptoms of that nature.
 I was so relieved to finally know what was causing me to feel as bad as I had for the last four years, but I was also terrified.
 This news changed just about everything for me.
 I would go on to change my diet numerous times, adopt intensive healing protocols, work with holistic healers and coaches, read everything I could get my hands on about Hashimoto’s, nutrition, biohacking, wellness, etc., and finally, after six months of sneaking breaks to research health at work, I left my job, and essentially my life, to start a new one.